I’m an award-winning filmmaker, podcaster, new media storyteller, professor, First Amendment scholar and, most importantly, a mother of two.

 I believe media has the power to change lives.

-I’ve watched technology evolve, and I’ve learned how to engage with it thoughtfully—without chasing the noise.
+I’ve spent years watching technology evolve, and I’ve learned how to engage with it thoughtfully—without chasing the noise.

-Learning to partner with AI helped me do more than create.
-It helped me grow in confidence, push through impostor syndrome, and remember: I don’t have to be perfect to be powerful.
+Learning to partner with AI didn’t just change how I create.
+It changed how I think.
+It helped me grow in confidence, push through impostor syndrome, and remember something important: I don’t have to be perfect to be powerful.

 That’s why I do this work.